AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * No need to add new content; the model can use existing content to optimize your games.

+  * More risky than the non-diverse models, but gives more variation in enemy data generation.

   * Minimal implementation takes a minimum of 1 hour using DataPredict™.

 * [Creating Conditional-Diversity-Based Enemy Data Generation Model](HighValueProjectTutorials/CreatingConditionalDiversityBasedEnemyDataGenerationModel.md)